-While Child Protective Services (CPS) has an open case into your family, you will contact several persons involved with investigating whether or not abuse or neglect occurred about a child in your home.
+While Child Protective Services (CPS) has an open case in your family, you will contact several persons involved with investigating whether or not abuse or neglect occurred to a child in your home.
 Your CPS caseworker will be your primary point of contact, but supervisors, therapists, counselors, and attorneys will all be working on your case in tandem with one another.

 The importance of building a relationship with your CPS caseworker

 The caseworker assigned to work with you and your family from CPS is the most important person in your case, other than you and your child.
 This person will be the coordinator of any service that you receive (such as drug or alcohol counseling) and will also be the one to arrange visitation sessions between you and your child once he or she has been removed from your home.
 In addition to these important roles, the CPS caseworker will be present in every hearing before the judge and testify to the progress you are making in remaining sober, becoming a responsible parent, etc.

 On the other hand, if you are not going through treatment as you had agreed to in your safety or service plan, are not taking advantage of every opportunity you have to see your child, or are staying at home while you should be at work, the CPS caseworker will need to make the judge aware of this as well.
 If your CPS case goes all the way to a trial, then your caseworker would be the person who is responsible for testifying as to why your parental rights should be terminated.